 Subject: Important Information about Digital Copyright Compliance

-These risks most often arise when you share third-party content through social media sites, such as YouTube, or peer-to-peer (P2P) file sharing technology, such as BitTorrent.
-Using these technologies is not in itself illegal, but what you share and how you share it may be.
-When you make copies of copyrighted works available or when you acquire unauthorized copies of copyrighted works, you may be infringing on someone else's rights.
+If you make or acquire unauthorized copies of copyrighted works, you may be infringing on someone else's rights.
+This can happen when you share third-party content through social media sites, such as YouTube, or peer-to-peer (P2P) file-sharing technology, such as BitTorrent.
+Using file-sharing technologies is not in itself illegal, but what you share and how you share it may be.

 - Statement of Student Rights and Responsibilities

 - Responsible Use of Information Resources (SPG 601.07)

 For more information, including resources for legal options for downloading digital media and a quiz to test your knowledge of copyright infringement, visit: Copyright Compliance and Copyright Basics.

 In addition, visit the Safe Computing website to find more IT security and privacy tips, tools, and news.